Healthcare & Emergency Animal Rescue Team

 Humans can get Toxoplasma several ways, including not washing hands after cleaning the cat litter box.

-A BEHAVIORAL ISSUE IS A HEALTH PROBLEM!
-It can be a result of prior emotional trauma, the lack of socialization or proper handling, or other reason.
+A BEHAVIORAL ISSUE MAY BE LINKED TO A MEDICAL CONDITION!
+Poor behavior can be a result of prior emotional trauma, the lack of socialization or proper handling, or other reasons.
 It can also stem from a physical condition such as a tumor, neurological, sight or hearing problem.
 If you feel that your pet has a behavioral issue of any kind, regardless of severity, it is important that the cause be immediately and correctly diagnosed by a professional (veterinarian and/or animal behaviorist) so that it may be properly addressed.
 Most "issues" can be resolved with the proper diagnosis and treatment or rehabilitation.

 Heartworms are known to occur throughout the U.S., and though they have been 100 percent preventable for decades, they are still common in dogs and cats.
 Transmitted by mosquitoes, they are among the most damaging canine and feline parasites.
 Heartworms are transmitted by feeding mosquitoes and, once mature, take residence in the heart and large vessels of the lungs.